cptc0ld/MovieTheatreBooking/README.md

 # REST API for Movie Booking

-This is an API service for Movie Theatre Ticket Booking made with Django
+This is an REST-API service for Movie Theatre Ticket Booking made with Django

 ## Install